swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     You can see the pipeline running on the **CI/CD > Pipelines** page.

 You should see a pipeline running on the `main` branch.
 The pipeline should run the same way as in the previous chapter.
-Note that CML will not publish a report as the pipeline is not triggered by a pull request.
+In the next chapter, you will see how the CML report is generated and published as a comment on a pull request/merge request.

 This chapter is done, you can check the summary.